lacymorrow/movie-art/README.md

 #### callback(error, response)

-Function to be called when complete or on error
+Function to be called when complete or on error.

 ### Options